Looking for the best weightlifting belts for CrossFit?

 The Bear KompleX company has a great reputation for putting out fantastic equipment for CrossFit athletes, they were even a sponsor for the 2019 CrossFit Games, and their weight lifting belt is no exception.
 Their belts come a bit wider than the other nylon belts on the list, which allows them to provide more lower back support for heavy weight lifts.

-Fire Team Fit's weightlifting belt offers many features as the Element 26 weight belt.
+Fire Team Fit's weightlifting belt offers many features as the Element 26 nylon lifting belt.
 It comes from a veteran-owned company that donates $1 for every belt sold to a non-profit to support US Combat Vets.
 It also loved by many CrossFit gym-goers.

 Harbinger has been providing quality equipment for 30+ years, so they had to make the list.
 It offers an ultra-light foam core to support your core during your heavy lifts.
 The fabric is comfortable against the skin so you can wear it under your shirt or strip your shirt off a la Mat Fraser style.